MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/security/office-365-security/configure-groups-and-users-for-a-political-campaign-dev-test-environment.md

 Primeiro, crie um conjunto de grupos para uma campanha política com o Portal do Azure.

-1. Em uma guia separada no navegador, vá ao Portal do Azure em [https://portal.azure.com](https://portal.azure.com).
-Se necessário, entre com as credenciais da conta de administrador global da sua assinatura de avaliação do Office 365 E5.
+1. On a separate tab in your browser, go to the Azure portal at [https://portal.azure.com](https://portal.azure.com).
+If needed, sign in with the credentials of the global administrator account for your Office 365 E5 trial subscription.

 2. No Portal do Azure, clique em **Azure Active Directory > Usuários e grupos > Todos os grupos**.